AlexanderJCS/adaptive-desktop/README.md

 # adaptive-desktop
-Adaptive desktops for Windows based off of weather and time
+Adaptive desktops for Windows based off of weather and time (time coming soon)